 The Company is a publicly traded corporation incorporated in Canada with its head office located at 3280 Langstaff Road, Vaughan, Ontario L4K4Z8.
 The Company is the parent company of CannTrust Inc. ("CannTrust Opco") and Elmcliffe Investments Inc. ("Elmcliffe").
-The Company holds 50% of the outstanding shares of Cannabis Coffee & Tea Pod Company Ltd and 25% of the outstanding shares of Stenocare A/S ("Stenocare").
+The Company holds 50% of the outstanding shares of Cannabis Coffee & Tea Pod Company Ltd, 25% of the outstanding shares of Stenocare A/S ("Stenocare") and 50% of the outstanding shares of Greytrust Inc. ("Greytrust").